smanolloff/smanolloff.github.io/_pages/about.md

 the subject, which is all I've been busying myself with since.

-My fascination with AI extends beyond mere interest; it's a driving force that has led me to invest significant time and effort in personal ML projects.
+My fascination with AI extends beyond mere interest; it's a driving force that has led me to invest significant time and effort in personal ML projects and start looking for ways to grow professionally.

 Combining two areas of interest - gaming and AI - is a great way to leverage my programming skills and invest my time into something that really lights a